The ability to retain engineering talent can make or break a company. This is why the competition for 10x engineers is so fierce.

 Don’t leave an engineer alone in their office or cubicle for weeks on end without checking in.
-Instead, have regular check-ins and pick the brains of your employees.
+Instead, have regular check-ins and pick their brains.

 You want to listen to the wants, needs, and issues of each engineer.
 Your goal is to gain feedback and then quickly resolve any pent-up issues.
 Because the build-up of resentment leads to what you view as unexpected exits.
 So, nip problems in the bud and you’ll later avoid a crisis of lost talent.

 Important Note: make sure everyone has a voice.
-You want every engineer to feel safe to provide constructive criticism.
+You want every engineer to feel safe while being able to provide constructive criticism.

 #10 Create a winning culture

-Everyone wants to work in a fun and positive atmosphere.
-So, it’s important to recognize the successes of your engineers.
+Everyone wants to be in a fun and positive workplace.

 Now I know, many engineers by nature are introverts.
 So I’m not saying to throw a grand party with booze and the whole nine yards.
 But at least, acknowledge the hard work of your engineers.